Development and management of NAMA in India

 State of implementation/results

-- The waste NAMA focusses on the use of municipal waste as a substitute for fuel in the cement industry.
-The goal of the forest NAMA aims at is an improved forest management by enhancing the the sustainable use of firewood.
-Parts of the forest NAMA have been piloted from September 2017 onwards in Assam; the Assam state government is supporting the pilot phase.
+- The waste NAMA focused on the use of municipal waste as a substitute for fuel in the cement industry.
+The goal of the forest NAMA aimed at was an improved forest management by enhancing the the sustainable use of firewood.
+Parts of the forest NAMA have been piloted from September 2017 onwards in Assam; the Assam state government supported the pilot phase.

 - Building on the preparation of the waste NAMA, the Indian partners have also taken up the area of waste prominently in their cooperation with the Partnership for Market Readiness (World Bank).
-Both NAMAs are named in the Market Readiness Proposal; waste will be one of the topics of the cooperation under the PMR.
+Both NAMAs were named in the Market Readiness Proposal; waste was one of the topics of the cooperation under the PMR.

 - For the NAMA preparation, sector relevant stakeholder groups were consulted; the results were used for further development of the concepts.